 Rooted in play therapy and based on Dr Stephen Porges’ Polyvagal Theory, ‘Cards to help you connect’ packs include resources to help parents, carers, teachers, professionals, and the children themselves, understand what their behaviours can tell us about how they are feeling, as well as activity cards to connect with children to help them feel safe.

 Our resources are also available for organisations and charities to order in bulk at a reduced cost.
-Please get in touch with Charlotte Jenkins directly at email@example.com to discuss your requirements.
+Please get in touch with us via firstname.lastname@example.org to discuss your requirements.

 If you or someone you know is struggling with family relationships, Beacon Family Services can help.
-We provide a range of therapies and resources to support parents, children and families including emotional regulation through SSP, resources to understand the relationship between emotions and behaviours and play-based group, individual and family therapy to build and strengthen positive relationships.
+We provide a range of therapies and resources to support parents, children and families including our Connect For Kids Theraplay group and Playing It Safe parent workshops, resources to understand the relationship between emotions and behaviours and play-based individual and family therapy to build and strengthen positive relationships.

 ORGANISATIONS & CHARITIES:

-We are able to provide training in Theraplay® and DDP- based therapy, SSP and training for our resources.
-Please get in touch with Charlotte at firstname.lastname@example.org to find out more.
+We are able to provide training in using our resources with families and in schools.
+Please get in touch with us on email@example.com to find out more.

 Sign up to our newsletter for more helpful advice and support.